Last Updated on June 19, 2021 by Grow with Bovees

 Why Is Water Important for Compost Piles?

 Water is an important nutrient in your composting process, as it helps keep the pile’s temperature regulated.
-Water needs to be present in the right amounts because too much or too little water can actually hurt the pile, which in terms of numbers is 40 percent to 60 percent water.
+Moisture levels need to be present in the right amounts because too much or too little water can actually hurt the pile, which in terms of numbers is 40 percent to 60 percent water.

 Water is an essential nutrient for most if not all life including the microorganisms and insects that help decompose compost.
 If there’s too much water in your compost pile, these microorganisms won’t break down the compost as effectively.

-Is There an Easier Way To Aerate Compost Besides Turning It?
+Is There an Easier Way To Introduce Air Into Compost Besides Turning It?

 There is no easy way per se of aerating compost, but you can run a perforated-pipe along the ground so that both ends stick out the outside of the pile.
 Then, run a second pipe vertically, and then build your compost pile around the vertical pipe, and over the bottom pipes.
 The goal of the pipes is to deliver air to the inner bulk of the pile.

-For add as you go piles of compost, turn the pile every time new scraps are added.
+For add as you go piles, turn the pile every time new scraps are added.
 Take note that you should also check the moisture level of your compost pile periodically, and remoisten if necessary.

 The short answer is at the bottom of the bin, which the reason some compost bins have trap doors to easily remove the finished material, or else you can do it with a compost shovel.
 Pro tip: composted material is finished or ready for use when it’s dark, brown, and crumbly.

-Before learning how to use an aerator, you should decide whether you’re going to turn the compost on its own or into two or three other bins, which takes a bit more effort.
+Before learning how to use a compost aerator, you should decide whether you’re going to turn the compost on its own or into two or three other bins, which takes a bit more effort.

-But even though compost bins are used by millions of people, the downside to these bins is they’re taller in size, making it difficult for many to reach in and turn the material with a fork or shovel.
+But even though compost bins are used by millions of people, the downside to these bins is they’re taller, making it difficult for many to reach in and turn the material with a fork or shovel.